ITRS-Group/cordial/docs/tools/geneos/geneos_clean.md

 ### Synopsis

-Clean-up instance directories, also restarting instances if doing a 'purge' clean.
-The patterns of files and directories that are cleaned up are set in the global configuration as "TYPECleanList" and "TYPEPurgeList" and can be seen vis the show command, and changes using set.
-The format is a PathListSeperator (typicallally a colon) separated list of globs.
+Clean-up instance directories, also restarting instances if doing a full clean using `-F`.
+The patterns of files and directories that are cleaned up are set in the global configuration as `[TYPE]CleanList` and `[TYPE]PurgeList` and can be seen using the `geneos show` command, and changed using `geneos set`.
+The format is a PathListSeperator (typically a colon) separated list of file globs.

 ```
-geneos clean [-F] [TYPE] [NAME...]
+geneos clean [flags] [TYPE] [NAME...]
 ```

 ### Examples

 ```

 # delete old logs and config file backups without affecting running instance
 geneos clean gateway Gateway1
 # stop all netprobes and remove all non-essential files from working directories,
 # then restart
-geneos clean --purge netprobe
+geneos clean --full netprobe

 ```

 ### Options

 ```
-  -F, --purge   Perform a full clean.
+  -F, --full   Perform a full clean.
 Removes more files than basic clean and restarts instances
   -h, --help   help for clean
 ```

 ### Options inherited from parent commands